Code-Institute-Submissions/sami-sinnari-MilestoneProject2/README.md

 - 1. After pushing the project to GitHub, I opened the GitHub site and logged in.
 - 2. After logging in, I located the repository for the project: [github.com/sami-sinnari/MilestoneProject2](https://github.com/sami-sinnari/MilestoneProject2)
 - 3. At the top of the repository, I clicked on the "Settings" button.
-- 4. On the settings page, I scrolled down to the "GitHub Pages" section.
+- 4. On the settings page, I selected "Pages" section.
 - 5. Under "Source", I selected "Master Branch" from the dropdown menu.
 - 6. After the page refreshed itself, I scrolled back down to the "GitHub Pages" section to retrive the link to the published site.
-- The site can be viewed here: .....
+- The site can be viewed here: https://sami-sinnari.github.io/MilestoneProject2/

 ### Making a Local Clone